Biting

-Biting is a common zoological behavior involving the active, rapid closing of the jaw around an object.
-This behavior is found in toothed animals such as mammals, reptiles, amphibians and fish, but can also exist in arthropods.
+Biting is an action involving a set of teeth closing down on an object.
+It is a common zoological behavior, being found in toothed animals such as mammals, reptiles, amphibians, fishes, and arthropods.
+Biting is also an action humans participate in, most commonly when chewing food.
 Myocytic contraction of the muscles of mastication is responsible for generating the force that initiates the preparatory jaw abduction (opening), then rapidly adducts (closes) the jaw and moves the top and bottom teeth towards each other, resulting in the forceful action of a bite.

-Biting is one of the main functions in most macro-organisms' life, providing them the ability to forage, hunt, eat, build, play, fight and protect, and much more.
-Biting may be a form of physical aggression due to predatory or territorial intentions, but can also be a normal activity of an animal as it eats, carries objects, softens and prepares food for its young, removes ectoparasites or irritating foreign objects (e.g. burred plant seeds) from body surface, scratches itself, and grooms other animals.
+Biting is one of the main functions in the lives of larger organisms, providing them the ability to forage, hunt, eat, build, play, fight, protect, and much more.
+Biting may be a form of physical aggression due to predatory or territorial intentions.
+In animals, biting can also be a normal activity, being used for eating, scratching, carrying objects, preparing food for young, removing ectoparasites or irritating foreign objects, and social grooming.
+Humans can have the tendency to bite each other whether they are children or adults.

-Animal bites often result in serious punctures, avulsions, fractures, hemorrhages, infections, envenomation and death.
-In modern human societies, dog bites are the most common types, with children the most common victims and faces the most common targets.
-Other species that can exhibit such behavior towards human are typically aggressive urban animals such as feral cats, spiders and snakes, micropredators such as vampire bats and hematophagic arachnids (e.g. mosquitoes, fleas, lice, bedbugs and ticks, whose "bites" are actually a form of sting-like puncture rather than true biting), or dangerous wild carnivores such as wolves, big cats, bears, crocodilians and predatory fishes (e.g. sharks, barracudas and piranhas).
+Bites often result in serious puncture wounds, avulsion injuries, fractures, hemorrhages, infections, envenomation, and death.
+In modern human societies, dog bites are the most common type of bite, with children being the most common victims and faces being the most common target.
+Some other species that may bite humans include urban animals such as feral cats, spiders, and snakes.
+Other common bites to humans are inflicted by hematophagous insects and arthropods, such as mosquitoes, fleas, lice, bedbugs, and ticks (whose "bites" are actually a form of stinging rather than true biting).

 Types of teeth

-The types of teeth that organisms use to bite varies throughout the animal kingdom.
+The types of teeth that organisms use to bite vary throughout the animal kingdom.
 Different types of teeth are seen in herbivores, carnivores, and omnivores as they are adapted over many years to better fit their diets.
 Carnivores possess canine, carnassial, and molar teeth, while herbivores are equipped with incisor teeth and wide-back molars.
 In general, tooth shape has traditionally been used to predict dieting habits.
 Carnivores have long, extremely sharp teeth for both gripping prey and cutting meat into chunks.
 They lack flat chewing teeth because they swallow food in chunks.
 An example of this is shown by the broad, serrated teeth of great white sharks which prey on large marine animals.
 On the other hand, herbivores have rows of wide, flat teeth to bite and chew grass and other plants.
 Cows spend up to eleven hours a day biting off grass and grinding it with their molars.
 Omnivores consume both meat and plants, so they possess a mixture of flat teeth and sharp teeth.